 IP TAKE: This community foundation is open to unsolicited requests and will support nearly any nonprofit need.
 A good place to seek funds for equipment purchases and renovations.

-Unlike some community foundations, this one does not restrict its discretionary grantmaking to any set fields of interest.
+Unlike some community foundations, this one does not restrict its discretionary grantmaking to any strict fields of interest.
 Discretionary grants come from SAAF’s unrestricted funds and field of service funds.
-These are all named funds, but you only have to apply generally to SAAF to be eligible for funding.
+These are all named funds, but grantseekers only have to apply generally to SAAF to be eligible for funding.
 In the past, the funder has awarded grants to the Christoval Volunteer Fire Department, the City of San Angelo, the San Angelo Museum of Fine Arts, and the Association of Asian-American Women.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)